cphillips/node-raw-264/readme.md

 - I liked the projects that used emscripten, it's a cool approach.
 However, I wasn't able to make one work.

-- For browser side, h264-converter is really well done, and works well, I like that it use thes native video player and Media Source API
+- For browser side, h264-converter is really well done, and works well, I like that it use the native video player and Media Source API

+- I decide to make the API synchronous, because I was uncertain about how libav needs data feed to it, for example if data is out of order, can libav handle it?
+Is libav thread safe is it re-entrant?
+It wasn't documented well enough for me to easily know, so I used workers-threads and transfer lists is  the consuming application.
+I thought about just using an internal queue to deal with those issues, but code complexity and testing requirements would be larger

 # Reference projects